Highlander

 DM - It wasn't me.

-LeBrun - [ignoring him] What were you doing there?
+LeBrun - [ignoring him, to DM] What were you doing there?

 Gendarme - [quietly] Here's a message for you from the chief.

-LeBrun - [reads the note, nods, and motions for the officers to leave] Your ID checks out.
+LeBrun - [reads note, nods, motions for officers to leave] Your ID checks out.
 Fine.
 But who are you?

 DM - We've been through this already.